microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/Identity.SignIns/docs/v1.0/Update-MgPolicyIdentitySecurityDefaultEnforcementPolicy.md

 # Update-MgPolicyIdentitySecurityDefaultEnforcementPolicy

 ## SYNOPSIS
-Update the properties of an identitySecurityDefaultsEnforcementPolicy object.
+Update the navigation property identitySecurityDefaultsEnforcementPolicy in policies

 ## SYNTAX